flurry/react-native-flurry-sdk/README.md

 ### tvOS

 - Please note that Flurry Messaging and Flurry Config are currently not available on tvOS.
 For the detailed list of unavailable APIs, please see API reference below.
-- CocoaPods integration is not supported on tvOS.
-Please consider using `react-native link` or manually link the library as described [here](https://facebook.github.io/react-native/docs/linking-libraries-ios).

 ## Example